OData/v3ProtocolDocument/OData CSDL Definition.markdown

 The most common usage of a type term is to annotate an entity type or complex type.
 In this situation, an instance of the type term may be created for each instance of the entity type or complex type the term is applied to.

-Type terms can also be used to annotate a variety of other model elements including an entity set, a function import, or a navigation property.
+Type terms can also be used to annotate a variety of other parts of the model, for example: an entity set, a function import, or a navigation property.

 In contrast to type annotations, which allow the instantiation of new types, a value annotation extends an existing type instance with additional information.